South Gloucestershire Dementia Friendly Communities

 Dementia Friends Sessions

 Want to help make your community more dementia friendly?
-Then join us for a 40-minute online dementia friends information session.
+Then join us for an hour-long online dementia friends information session, which includes time for questions and discussion at the end.

-Here are our sessions from August to Dec 2021.
+Here are our sessions for early 2022.
 You can easily book onto any one of these sessions or you can contact us to request a session.
 Why would you delay to become dementia aware?

 If you have any questions about these sessions or the work of South Gloucestershire Dementia Friendly Communities please email us at firstname.lastname@example.org